 The High Weald is the South East's wooded heart and the Ashdown Forest area (including the A22, A275 and minor roads) and roads around Tunbridge Wells have been identified as particularly dangerous.

 - Don't over-swerve to avoid a deer.
 If a collision with the animal seems inevitable, then hit it while maintaining full control of your car.
 The alternative of swerving into oncoming traffic or a ditch or tree could be even worse.
-An exception here may be motorcyclists, who are at particular risk when in direct collisions with animals.
+An exception here may be motorcyclists, who are at particular risk when in direct collisions with animals

 - Only break sharply and stop if there is no danger of being hit by following traffic.
-Try to come to stop as far in front of the animal(s) as possible to enable it to leave the roadside without panic
+Try to come to a stop as far in front of the animal(s) as possible to enable it to leave the roadside without panic

 - Do not approach an injured deer yourself it may be dangerous

 In case of collision, report any deer-vehicle collisions to the police:

 - If the deer (alive or dead) is blocking the road and is causing an obstruction or is a likely danger to traffic please call 999 and ask for the Police